PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 by high school seniors who just committed to the schools from their early action/decision applications

-Successfully Responding to the pandemic so often falls outside the classrooms.
+Successfully responding to the pandemic so often falls outside the classrooms.

 ### From Actions to Motivation: Volunteerism